Notice of Privacy Practices

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-The Golub Corporation/Price Chopper/HouseCalls (“Price Chopper”) is required by law to maintain the privacy of Protected Health Information (“PHI”) and to provide individuals with notice of our legal duties and privacy practices with respect to PHI.
+The Golub Corporation, Price Chopper, Market 32 and HouseCalls (“Price Chopper”) is required by law to maintain the privacy of Protected Health Information (“PHI”) and to provide you with notice of our legal duties and privacy practices with respect to PHI.
 PHI is information that may identify you and that relates to your past, present or future physical or mental health or condition and related health care services.
-This Notice of Privacy Practices (“Notice”) describes how we may use and disclose PHI to carry out treatment, payment or health care operations and for other specified purposes that are permitted or required by law.
-The Notice also describes your rights with respect to PHI about you.
+This Notice of Privacy Practices (“Notice”) describes how we may use and share PHI to carry out treatment, payment or health care operations and for other reasons that are permitted or required by law.
+The Notice also describes your rights with respect to PHI about

 Your Health Information Rights